 What Other Foods Do Guppies Need To Eat?

 So, we know that guppies can eat algae, but not only algae, they must eat other nutrient-rich foods to maintain a balanced and healthy diet, but which foods?
 Guppies are omnivores and will literally eat anything put in front of them, but it is certainly best to feed them microorganisms, crustaceans, pellets, flakes, and meaty foods.
+Some good suggestions in terms of live food are shrimp and bloodworms.

 Can Guppies Eat Bloodworms?